NivenT/nivent.github.io/_posts/blog/2017-08-05-solving-pell.md

 \end{align*}$$<br>
 Hence, this particular diophantine equation has no solutions.

-If you can set you set your problem up as something times something else equals a third thing, then since everything is an integer, the things on the left hand side must be factors of the right hand side!
-This vastly reduces the number of potential solutions [^4], and often can lead directly into a solution.
+If you can set your problem up as one thing times another thing equals a third thing, then since everything is an integer, the things on the left hand side must be factors of the right hand side!
+This vastly reduces the number of potential solutions [^4], and often can lead directly into an actual solution (ot show that non exist).

 That being said, the key insight to solving our warmup problem is that we can rewrite it as $$y^2+2=x^3$$.
 I'll take a second to pause so you can let out a gasp of amazement.
 Once things are in this form, we can see that the left hand side is almost a difference of squares.
-The only problem is that it's not a difference and $$2$$'s not a square, but motivated by the possibility of factoring the left hand side, we ignore these constraints, stop restricting ourselves to $$\Z$$, and from here on out, do our work in $$\zadjns2=\{a+b\sqrt{-2}\mid a,b\in\Z\}$$ instead.
+The only problem is that it's not a difference and $$2$$'s not a square, but motivated by the possibility of factoring the left hand side, we ignore these constraints, stop restricting ourselves to $$\Z$$, and from here on out, do our work in $$\zadjns2=\{a+b\sqrt{-2}\mid a,b\in\Z\}$$ instead [^35].
 I don't know if this feels illegitamate, but it shouldn't because it's not, so I'm gonna move on.

 We can now write our equation as $$(y+\sqrt{-2})(y-\sqrt{-2})=x^3$$.
 At this point, we really hope that $$y\pm\sqrt{-2}$$ are coprime so that they must both be perfect cubes; this would be a fairly restrictive condition.
 However, hoping this would be getting ahead of ourselves.
 This line of thinking would work in $$\Z$$, but the reason it works (and the reason we can have a sensible definiton of coprime in the first place) is because $$\Z$$ is a unique factorization domain [^5], but we're working with $$\zadjns2$$ instead of just $$\Z$$.
 Luckily, it turns out that this is a UFD as well, but this is a non-trivial claim that could have failed if we had added a different square root instead [^6].